 Amplitude

 Amplitude is the distance the massage gun head travels back and forth to give you the percussions.
-The amplitude determines how deep a gun can hit.
+The amplitude determines how deep a muscle massager can hit.
 Too short and it’s probably not a percussion massager (vibrational therapy).

 The new m3 Pro has 12mm amplitude.

-Most knock-offs tend to compromise the stroke length.
-But that’s not the case with the new M3 Pro.
+Most knock-offs tend to compromise their amplitude.
+But that’s not the case with this Opove massage gun.

 What does it mean?
 Well, we often call this amplitude a sweet spot.

-With 12mm stroke length, the M3 Pro is dining with more expensive devices like Recoverfun Plus, Ekrin B37 or Hypervolt 2 Pro – even though the latter has 14mm amplitude, the 2mm difference is negligible.
+With 12mm stroke length, this Opove M3 is dining with more expensive devices like Recoverfun Plus, Ekrin B37, or Hypervolt 2 Pro – even though the latter has 14mm amplitude, the 2mm difference is negligible when there is not enough stall force.

-After seeing the 12mm stroke length, we just had one question, does the M3 Pro have enough stall force to sufficiently utilize the amplitude?
-We have seen devices like Urikar AT1 with 16mm amplitude fail miserably to justify the long amplitude with enough stall force.
+After confirming the 12mm stroke length, we just had one question: Is the Opove M3 Pro stall force sufficient to utilize the amplitude effectively?
+We have seen devices like the Urikar AT1 with a 16mm amplitude fail miserably to justify the long amplitude with enough stall force.

 This is the amount of pressure it takes to stall the motor of a percussion massager, usually when the device is pressed hard against the muscle.

-Stall force is an important parameter in a massage gun because it determines what type of therapy you can have.
-Too little force means the device won’t hit deep into the muscle tissue with a proper intensity (will slow down under pressure).
+Too little force means the sports massager won’t penetrate deep into the muscle tissue with sufficient intensity (it will slow down under pressure).
 The more power a device has, the better it can deliver.

-According to info graphics at Opove.com, the M3 Pro impressively delivers 70lbs. of stall force.
+According to info graphics at Opove.com, the Opove M3 Pro massage gun impressively delivers 70lbs. of stall force.

 In reality, it is less.
-By comparison to our benchmark devices, we can confidently say the stall force of this thing is between 40 to 45lbs – pretty good, if you’d ask us
+We put the Opove M3 Pro massage gun to the test and by comparison to our benchmark percussion massagers, we can confidently say the stall force of this thing is between 40 to 45lbs – which is good, if you’d ask us.

 This is more than Hypervolt 2 Pro (estimated 30-35lbs), and likely more than 90% of massage guns that sell at Amazon.
 In fact, this is Theragun Elite range, or the more expensive brother, Opove Apex, if you will.

-With 45lbs. stall force and a 12mm amplitude this new device is strong enough for athletes and demanding users.
+With 45lbs. stall force and a 12mm amplitude the M3 Pro massage gun is strong enough for athletes and demanding users.
 It can punch reasonably deep into even large muscles.

 The stall force is progressive, meaning you’ll only get maximum stall force when you hit the highest speed gear.
 This is good for those who may just want a soothing massage.
 You don’t need to press it hard against the body to get the job done.